jaytimm/american-political-data-and-r/README.md

 #### 2.3 Political ideologies historically: a party-based overview

 > A slightly modified version of [this](https://voteview.com/parties/all) VoteView visualization illustrating the growing ideological divide between major political parties in the US.
+The gray line reflects overall median ideology scores in the House, and (albeit indirectly) party control of the House historically.

 ``` r
 rvoteview_house_50 %>%